initialcapacity/jump-start/README.md

 ### Working directory

-We'll be using `~/workspace` for all the exercises.
-Let's setup that directory now.
+We will be using `~/workspace` for all the exercises.
+Setup that directory now.

 ```bash
 mkdir ~/workspace